adrianoapmartins/Docusaurus-test/versioned_docs/version-0.0.3/Installation/Install_Reviewpad_GitHub_Action.md

 Step 3.
 Add `reviewpad.yml` to the root of the repository
 =========================================================

 Reviewpad is extremely configurable.
 You can use it to automate PR labelling or comment when something is not right.
 It all depends on your project requirements.
-You can later check the [documentation](/docs/aladino-builtins) to see all you can do with Reviewpad.

 For now let's add a simple configuration.
 For that navigate to the root of your repository and add a new file named `reviewpad.yml` with the following content: